GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/api-conventions/external-reference.md

 ### Backward compatibiltiy for TF/DCL based reconcilers

-The existing TF-based and DCL-based reconciliation treats the `spec.resourceID` as the single Source of True to identify a GCP resource.
+The existing TF-based and DCL-based reconciliation treats the `spec.resourceID` as the single Source of Truth to identify a GCP resource.
 It writes back the `spec.resourceID` after reconciliation.
 Here are [the known problems](https://github.com/GoogleCloudPlatform/k8s-config-connector/issues/2765).
-Config Connector will keep the bahvior of these resources, until they are migrated to the Direct reconciler.
+Config Connector will keep the bahavior of these resources, until they are migrated to the Direct reconciler.

 <!-- Footnotes themselves at the bottom. -->
-## Notes

 [^1]:
     Existing Terraform-based or DCL-based resources still have Config Connector written back to the `spec.resourceID` field for backward compatibility reasons.